Cotidib/to-do-app/README.md

 This is a solution to the [Todo app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/todo-app-Su1_KokOW).

 ### The challenge
+The classic todo app with a few twists!
+This app includes a dark/light theme toggle and drag & drop reordering for anyone wanting an extra test.
 Users should be able to:

 - View the optimal layout for the app depending on their device's screen size